 If you have your thermostat set to “auto,” it’s possible the thermostat is misreading the temperature and thus not turning the system on when it should.
 Try switching the fan from “auto” to “on.”

 Does the fan come on then?

 If not, try replacing the batteries of the thermostat.
 Even if the screen and indicators are still working, there are still cases when low power draw from the batteries can cause the thermostat to function improperly.

-If not, double check all wiring connections on the backplate of the thermostat.
+If it still doesn't work, double-check all wiring connections on the backplate of the thermostat.
 This may require an advanced level of troubleshooting.
-Begin by remove the faceplate for the thermostat you access all wiring connections.
+Begin by removing the faceplate for the thermostat you access all wiring connections.

 Did you upgrade your thermostat to a WiFi-enabled/Smart thermostat?
 These types of thermostats require a common wire as a source of power?
 Was there a “C” wire in place prior to upgrading your thermostat?
 If not, you will need to run an additional wire.

 If none of these things work, it’s likely that you have a faulty thermostat, motor or compressor.
 This means that it will need to be fixed or replaced, and you’ll need to call a professional.

 What to Check When Your AC is Running, But Not Blowing Air

 #1.
 CHECK TO MAKE SURE THE AIR HANDLER IS ON AND PLUGGED IN

 Is the air handler on?
 If the compressor outside your home is running but the air handler isn’t, you may be cooling air that isn’t going anywhere.
 If you don’t hear the air handler running, double-check that it is on and receiving power.
 Is there a switch on or near the unit that has been accidentally turned off?
 Next, check your breaker box to make sure that the breaker hasn’t been thrown.